Greeting CardsPaper CraftsPrintmakingTutorials

 Supplies:

-I hope you enjoyed this tutorial.
-This technique would be also be fun for creating a journal cover!
-(PS: If you want to make lots and lots of gelatin printed papers, my online class, "A Year of Gelatin Printing," begins Feb 1, 2021.
-Registration will open December 1, 2020.)
+If you want to make lots and lots of gelatin printed papers, my online class, “A Year of Gelatin Printing,” is awesome.

 Thanks for stopping by!